openvinotoolkit/model_server/docs/face_detection_script_example.md

 ### Output of the Script

-- The image with inference is stored in results folder.
+- The image with inference is stored in the results folder.
 The inference bounding boxes are drawn around people and vehicles present in the image

 ![image](person-detection_3_0.jpg)